redux-observable/redux-observable/MIGRATION.md

 Please keep in mind that as a pre-release, it's possible breaking changes will be introduced between versions.
 Feedback is definitely appreciated!

-> The npm `next` version tag will immeidately resolve to what ever the latest pre-release version is, e.g. 1.0.0-alpha.0 (or what ever it currently is).
+> The npm `next` version tag will immediately resolve to what ever the latest pre-release version is, e.g. 1.0.0-alpha.0 (or what ever it currently is).
 Using the above commands, that exact version will get saved in your package.json so that you don't accidentally pick up any _future_ pre-release that may or may not have unexpected breaking changes.

 ## Dispatching an action